Setting up Minecraft Server on Ubuntu or Debian

 run.shfrom within a GNU Screen session:

-This time the Minecraft server console will generate a lot of output as it creates required configuration files and generates the Minecraft world:
+This time the Minecraft server console generates a lot of output as it creates required configuration files and generates the Minecraft world:

 Optionally, you can take this opportunity to disconnect from the screen session and customize your game settings.
 When the